 Use Leap’s loupe tool to inspect the document in perfect detail.

-Leap 3.5 has been updated to work with the tagging system that Apple introduced with OS X 10.9.
+Leap 3.6 has been updated to work with the tagging system that Apple introduced with OS X 10.9.
 If you have used our products in the past, then simply running Leap or Yep will convert all your tags.
 More information is available here and here.
+Yosemite 10.10 works well with Leap.

 A video from one user explaining how he uses Leap to help manage Final Cut workflows is at youtube.